IRL2/nanover-docs/source/concepts/applications.rst

 .. important::

-   Since the iMD application delivers system quantities separately from the interaction quantities, the key ``particle.forces.system`` is now used in place of ``particle.forces`` in iMD.
+   Since the iMD application delivers system quantities separately from the interaction quantities, the key ``particle.forces.system`` has replaced the key ``particle.forces`` in the iMD application.
 The former contains the force array applied to each particle due to interactions from *within the molecular system* (i.e. excluding forces arising from iMD interactions).
+The latter is still available for backwards compatibility with existing trajectories.

 .. _leap-frog-warning: